llvm-project/llvm-project-phab/llvm/docs/tutorial/LangImpl03.rst

 =================

 Here is the complete code listing for our running example, enhanced with the LLVM code generator.
-Because this uses the LLVM libraries, we need to link them in.
-To do this, we use the
-`llvm-config <http://llvm.org/cmds/llvm-config.html>`_ tool to inform our makefile/command line about which options to use:
+As before, to build this example, use:

 .. code-block:: bash